azagniotov/rails-messaging-rest-api/README.md

 ### Authentication

-To authenticate through API `v1`, API authentication token must be provided.
+To authenticate against API `v1`, API authentication token must be provided.
 There are only two endpoints that do not require authentication:

 1. Creating a new `User`
 2. Retrieving the authentication token